apache/druid/docs/content/Realtime-ingestion.md

     "shardSpec": {"type": "none"}
 ```

-However, in scenarios with multiple realtime nodes, `none` is less useful as it cannot provide scale (see below).
+However, in scenarios with multiple realtime nodes, `none` is less useful as it cannot help with scaling data volume (see below).
 Note that for the batch indexing service, no explicit configuration is required; sharding is provided automatically.

 Druid uses sharding based on the `shardSpec` setting you configure.
 The recommended choices, `linear` and `numbered`, are discussed below; other types have been useful for internal Druid development but are not appropriate for production setups.

 ##### Linear
-This strategy is highly recommended for the following reasons:
+This strategy provides following advantages:

 * There is no need to update the fileSpec configurations of existing nodes when adding new nodes.
 * All unique shards are queried, regardless of whether the partition numbering is sequential or not (it allows querying of partitions 0 and 2, even if partition 1 is missing).